bcarr092/pyCovertAudio/README.md

 make install
 ```

-*Note*: In order for the build to succeed *PYTHON_LIB* and *PYTHON_INCLUDE* must point to a location that contains python built for the same target and architecture that pyCovertAudio is being built for.
+*Note 1*: In order for the build to successfully complete, *PYTHON_LIB* and *PYTHON_INCLUDE* must point to a location that contains the copy of Python that is built for the same target and architecture that pyCovertAudio is being built for.

-All pyCovertAudio build targets can be installed to the same directory since the installation script will generate the appropriate sub-directories for each platform, target, and architecture combination within `<install directory>`.
-To execute pyCovertAudio copy the `<install directory>` to the platform you want to run it on, set the *PYTHONPATH* environment variable appropriately (see above), and run pyCovertAudio.
+*Note 2*: All pyCovertAudio build targets can be installed to the same directory since the installation script will generate the appropriate sub-directories for each platform, target, and architecture combination within `<install directory>`.

 Contributors
 ============